AbhijeetKrishnan/fanorona-aec/README.md

 - [ ] Use` capture_type` to indicate `end_turn` action as well (reduces number of states from 2430 to 1620)
 - [ ] Turn `FanoronaEnv.get_valid_moves()` into a generator
 - [ ] Replace types in FanoronaState with numpy types from numpy.typing OR consider not using numpy at all
-- [ ] Automatically delete .svg files generated from tests
+- [x] Automatically delete .svg files generated from tests
+- [ ] Clarify reward-giving mechanism to agents (at each step, and at end of game; who stores the cumulative reward?)